 - 2.4 The calculation of the pension offset for different categories of member is set out in the following sections.
-We note that: - Unlike in the calculation of pension debits following a pension sharing order the pension offset is initially calculated using the member's normal pension age.
+We note that: - Unlike in the calculation of pension debits following a pension sharing order, the pension offset is initially calculated using the member's normal pension age (unless the member has already attained that age).
 The offset will later be adjusted to reflect the date their pension comes into payment. - Pension debits resulting from pension sharing orders have a consequential impact on the benefits payable to a surviving spouse or civil partner upon the member's death.
-This will not be the case for a scheme pays pension offset. - The scheme pays pension offset will initially be based on the pension relating to post 1 April 2014 service (ie on the current tranche of benefits).
-Where, at retirement, the post-2014 pension is insufficient to cover the pension offset then the balance of the offset should be applied to the pension earned between 1 April 2008 and 31 March 2014, with suitable adjustment for early or late payment by reference to the post-2014 NPA.
-If the offset cannot be met from post-2008 benefits then the case should be referred to DCLG.
+This will not be the case for a Scheme pays pension offset. - > The Scheme pays pension offset will initially be based on the pension relating to post 1 April 2015 service (i.e. on the current tranche of benefits).
+Where, at retirement, the post-2015 pension is insufficient to cover the pension offset then the balance of the offset should be applied to the pension earned between 1 April 2009 and 31 March 2015, with suitable adjustment for early or late payment by reference to the post-2015 NPA.
+If the offset cannot be met from post-2009 benefits then the case should be referred to SPPA.